 9. Quick and accessible system of complaint handling

-Right to lodge a complaint with carrier if dissatisfied with service.
+Right to lodge a complaint with the carrier if dissatisfied with service.
 Right to subsequently lodge a complaint with the responsible National Enforcement Body (NEB).

 10. The right to full application and effective enforcement of EU law

 The right to count on the proper enforcement of passenger rights in the EU by transport operators.
 Ensuring compliance with EU rules must be carried out by competent national bodies and involves sanctioning the violation of rights.

 If these rights are violated, you can contact a lawyer with experience in aviation and shipping law as Hammond Partnership, romanian law firm.

 Frequently asked questions